Services and Events

 Preparing for the Sacrament of Baptism

 We expect parents of children who are to be baptised to attend a weekend preparation session.
-This involves conversations about the significance of the sacrament, the roles of parents and Godparents as well as an outline of the ceremony and the symbols which are used; water, oil, white garments, candles etc. It is also a wonderful chance for parents and children to meet each other, fostering a sense of belonging.
+This involves conversations about the significance of the sacrament, the roles of parents and Godparents as well as an outline of the ceremony and the symbols which are used; water, holy oils, a white garment, baptismal candle etc. It is also a wonderful chance for parents and children to meet each other, fostering a sense of belonging.

-For details of the next meeting, please contact the Parish Office on 01392 274724, by email firstname.lastname@example.org or check the latest edition of Parish News available on this website.
+The next preparation session is on Saturday 19 August 2017 at 10.30am in the St Richard Reynolds Centre which is next to the church.
+To book your place please contact the Parish Office on 01392 274724 or by email email@example.com Check the latest edition of Parish News available on this website for more details.

 The preparation session follows this general outline:

 Why are you choosing to have your child baptised?
 What are your expectations?
 What are the expectations of the Church?
-What is your understanding of baptism?
-Answers to these questions can often vary according to national tradition and faith experience.
+What is your understanding of the sacrament baptism?
+Answers to these questions can often vary according to national tradition and faith and family experience.

 1. What do you see as a reason for having your child baptised?